raspberrypilearning/drum-star/en/step_8.md

 There are lots more drum costumes you can add to your project.

 To add another drum to unlock, look back at the earlier steps of the project.

+Here are some reminders if you need them.

+--- collapse ---

+---
-For the **drum**, you will need to:
+title: For the **drum**
+---

 --- task ---